Laundry, Kitchen, or Outdoors, You’re Sure to Find a Use in Your Home for Washing Soda

 Washing Soda Uses in the Kitchen or Bath

-5. As long as you’re in the mode of soap making, whip up a batch of liquid dish soap too.
+5. As long as you’re in the mood for soap making, whip up a batch of liquid dish soap too.
 This recipe from Live Simple for DIY Liquid Dish Soap is pretty simple to make and with the addition of essential oils you can have grease cutting action and have it smell good too.

 6. If you are looking for an all-purpose cleaner made with natural ingredients, try this recipe from Sophie Uliano.
 It works like a charm on counter tops, tables, cabinets, fridge interior, sink, and can even work on kitchen floors (not wood).
 It’s a great alternative to the bleach sprays.